 The place is famous in south India for three temples that are dedicated to Lord Shiva, Lord Vishnu and Lord Virabhadra.
 Another famous attraction of the place is a small hillock that is shaped like the back of a tortoise.
 This hill has been named the Kurma Saila and located on the hill are temples of Srirama, Raghunatha, Veerbhadra, Papanatheswara and goddess Durga.

 In fact, famous sculptors of the time, including Kakoju and Moroju, helped prepare the carvings on the temple walls.
 On the walls of these temples are depicted various scenes from Hindu mythological books like Ramayana and Mahabharata.
 Interestingly, the carvings on the walls of the temples also inspire the designs on the famous Lepakshi sarees!

-Tourist places In and Around Lepakshi
+Tourist Places In And Around Lepakshi

 The chief attraction of the place is the Veerabhadra temple, Lepakshi dedicated to Lord Veerbhadra which draws devotees from all over South India.

-The weather in Lepakshi remains pleasant for the most part of the year except for in summers when it can become exceedingly hot.
+The weather in Lepakshi remains pleasant for the most part of the year, except for in summers when it can become exceedingly hot.

-How to reach Lepakshi
+How To Reach Lepakshi

 The best mode of transportation to reach Lepakshi is road since there is no airport or railway station in the town.